ray-project/ray/doc/source/rllib/index.rst

 RLlib provides simple APIs to customize all aspects of your training- and experimental workflows.
-For example, you may code your own `environments <rllib-env.html#configuring-environments>`__ in python using Farama-Foundation's gymnasium or DeepMind's OpenSpiel, provide custom `TensorFlow/Keras- <rllib-models.html#tensorflow-models>`__ or , `Torch models <rllib-models.html#torch-models>`_, write your own `policy- and loss definitions <rllib-concepts.html#policies>`__, or define custom `exploratory behavior <rllib-training.html#exploration-api>`_.
+For example, you may code your own `environments <rllib-env.html#configuring-environments>`__ in python using Farama-Foundation's gymnasium or DeepMind's OpenSpiel, provide custom `Torch models <rllib-models.html#torch-models>`_, write your own `policy- and loss definitions <rllib-concepts.html#policies>`__, or define custom `exploratory behavior <rllib-training.html#exploration-api>`_.

-Via mapping one or more agents in your environments to (one or more) policies, multi-agent RL (MARL) becomes an easy-to-use low-level primitive for our users.
+By mapping one or more agents in your environment to (one or more) policies, multi-agent RL (MARL) becomes an easy-to-use low-level primitive for RLlib users.

 .. figure:: images/rllib-stack.svg
     :align: left